Location: Main Street Brewing District

 But these are tiny quibbles.
 Every single person who ranked Brassneck put it in their top three, because there’s so much to like, and has so few weaknesses, and no other brewery in Metro Vancouver can say that.

-Except Four Winds.
-If you argue that Four Winds is the best, you’re not necessarily wrong; it’s just a question of taste.
+Except Four Winds and Strange Fellows.
+If you argue that either of them are better, you’re not necessarily wrong; it’s just a question of taste.

 Or more accurately, it’s a question of style: Brassneck is just a little more wooly around the edges, a little more willing to mix things up, a little more prodigious, and with a tasting room that’s a little more interesting, that even though Four Winds has the slight edge on beer quality, Brassneck wins on overall points.